jarikorhonen/jarikorhonen.github.io/index.md

 ## Research Profile

 During my research career, I have been working on several different topics, mostly related to multimedia communications and Quality of Experience (QoE).
-I did my PhD about packet loss resilient audio streaming for Nokia Research Center, Tampere, Finland, and defended my dissertation in May 2006.
-More recently, I have been working mostly on visual and audiovisual quality assessment, covering both subjective methodologies and objective quality metrics.
+I did my PhD about packet loss resilient audio streaming for Nokia Research Center, Tampere, Finland, during 2001-06.
+Since 2008, I have been working mostly on visual and audiovisual quality assessment, covering both subjective methodologies and objective quality metrics.

+The list of my publications can be found on [Google Scholar](https://scholar.google.com/citations?hl=en&user=IrbP5FUAAAAJ).